Featured environmental and conservation sciences courses

 Why study environmental and conservation sciences at Murdoch University?

-You’ll be starting on a path to helping solve some of the world’s most complex problems.
-You’ll benefit from practical learning through fieldwork, real-world projects, and active engagement with nature and communities, all of which are central to how we teach.
-You’ll develop practical, creative-thinking, problem-solving, and data-analysis skills, both inside and outside of the classroom.
-Murdoch University brings together a vibrant mix of scholars, researchers, and educators across a wide spectrum of expertise.
+You’ll begin a journey to tackle some of the world’s most complex environmental challenges.
+Our teaching emphasizes practical learning through fieldwork, real-world projects, and active engagement with nature and communities.
+Along the way, you’ll develop practical, creative-thinking, problem-solving, and data-analysis skills, both inside and outside the classroom.

 Find out more about the School of Environmental and Conservation Sciences.